-The lost and found area is in the principal's office.
+The lost and found area is in the Student Services Office.
 Students who have lost items should check with the secretary and may retrieve their items if they give a proper description.
 Unclaimed items will be given to charity at the close of each nine weeks.